2018 NFL Mock Draft: Patriots draft Brady's heir, Broncos get Lamar Jackson after trade

 Draft: NFL comparisons for top WRs

-Plus the Rams receiver who has similarities to Calvin Ridley and more on 2018's top WR pro...
+Plus the Alabama receiver who has similarities to Robert Woods and more on 2018's top WR p...